 Breakfast is a fairly moveable feast, time-wise, and I offer a range of options from something light and healthy to a full fry-up, with more toast than you can eat, lots of cereals, fruit, homemade preserves, oatcakes, tea, real coffee, etc.

 The cost is £40 per person per night, and there is a 10% discount for walkers and cyclists who are doing the 'end-to-end' route of John o' Groats to Land's end, or Land's End to John o' Groats, or walking or cycling the North Coast 500 route, especially if you are doing it to raise money for charity.
 I do not give discounts for recreational cyclists, whether or not your cycle is on the back of your car, or your car is somewhere within the larger area and you have arrived here on a bike.
 Sorry!
 I charge modest single person supplements, for the 'Traditional Double' room there is a £15 supplement, and for the 'Peaches and Cream' room there is a £10 supplement for single occupancy.
-There is no single person supplemnt for the 'Botanical Room' There are also discounts for children - I charge £10 per night for each child of 3 - 12 years, and £20 per night for teenagers of 13 - 16 years.
+There is no single person supplemnt for the 'Botanical Room'.
+There are also discounts for children - I charge £15 per night for each child of 3 - 12 years, and £20 per night for teenagers of 13 - 16 years.
 17 year olds and above are adults, and under-3s are free.

 It is now possible to book accommodation online.